-- A number line representing the domain of the function q. - A solid dot marking each point x where g(x) = 0. - A hollow dot marking each point where q(x) is undefined. - Between each pair of dots, either a + sign or sign to indicate whether the function is positive or negative on that interval.
+- A number line representing the domain of the function g. - A solid dot marking each point x where q(x) = 0. - A hollow dot marking each point where g(x) is undefined. - Between each pair of dots, either a + sign or sign to indicate whether the function is positive or negative on that interval.